citelao/sensible/_sidequests/3-vpn.md

 ## The usefulness of a VPN

-A VPN is like a "middleman" or PO box for your internet connection: when you use a VPN, you forward all your computer's internet traffic to the VPN before that VPN sends it to its final destination.
+A VPN is like a "middleman" or PO box for your Internet connection: when you use a VPN, you forward all your computer's Internet traffic to the VPN before that VPN sends it to its final destination.

 This provides two main benefits: